-10.1.
+11.1.
 If a staff member is suspected or known to be using abusive behaviour, HR and Leadership must assess risk and take appropriate action.

-0.10.2.
-Disciplinary procedures may apply.
+11.2.
+Disciplinary Policy may apply.
 Support may be offered if the individual seeks to change.

-11. Training and Awareness
+12. Training and Awareness

-11.1.
 Schools should provide domestic abuse awareness training for all staff, offer specialist training for safeguarding leads and managers, and promote awareness through internal communications.